 - 3. Select Configure > Connectors and click on the Google Apps connector. - 4.
-On the Details tab, set the Enabled field to True. - 5.
+On the Details tab, set Enabled to True. - 5.
 Enter the Oauth2 Client ID and Client Secret that you obtained in the previous section. - 6.
 Click Save Connector Changes. - 7.
 You are redirected to Google's Login page.

-When you have logged in, Google requests that you allow access from your project, in this case, IDM.
+When you have logged in, Google requests that you allow access from your project, in this case, ${\rm IDM}$.

-OpenIDM would like to:
+- OpenIDM would like to:

-8 View and manage the provisioning of users on your domain i 8 View and manage the provisioning of groups on your domain i 8 View and manage Google Apps licenses for your domain i 8 View and manage organization units on your domain i Bv clickir ng Allow, you allow this app and Google to use your information in

-By clicking Allow, you allow this app and Google to use your information in accordance with their respective terms of service and privacy policies.
+8 View and manage the provisioning of domain users on your i 8 View and manage the provisioning of domain groups on you ır i 8 View and manage Google Apps licens domain ses for your i 8 View and manage organization units on your domai n i By clicking Allow, you allow this app and Google to use your information in accordance with their respective terms of service and privacy policies.
 You can change this and other Account Permissions at any time.

-Deny
+Deny Allow